Six injured, one critically in terrorist attack near Ben-Gvir's home

 משפחתי נמצאת כרגע מאובטחת תחת מתקפת יריות על ביתנו בגבעת האבות. נשמעים לכוחות הביטחון.— איתמר בן גביר (@itamarbengvir) October 29, 2022

 Large Israel Police and Shin Bet forces are at the scene, Maariv reported.
-The assailant was killed, according to Israeli reports, with scans ongoing to determine whether more terrorists were involved in the attack.
+The assailant was killed by a civil security officer, the IDF said in an update, with scans ongoing to determine whether more terrorists were involved in the attack.

 This is a developing story.